-A study by the Texas Department of Workers Compensation reveals Texas employers recorded over 177,900 non-fatal workplace injuries in 2018.
-Additionally, the Texas Department of Transportation recorded 19,506 serious injury crashes, with 30,992 serious injury victims and 3,722 motor vehicle fatalities in 2019.
-If you had an accident and considering the possibility of bringing a personal injury suit in the state of Texas, Thompson Law Injury Lawyers offers answers to all your questions.
+A study by the Texas Department of Workers Compensation reveals Texas employers recorded over 178,600 non-fatal workplace injuries in 2020.
+Additionally, the Texas Department of Transportation recorded 105,740 possible injury crashes in 2020, with 166,628 possible injury victims and 3,288 fatal crashes.

-Texas’s statute of limitations for a personal injury directs that you file the injury lawsuit within a two-year time limit from the date of the injury (Tex.
-Civ.
-Prac. & Rem.
-Code section 16.003.).
-You must file your lawsuit within this timeline to avoid losing a chance to receive damages for your injuries as per your rights.
+The statute of limitations in Texas for personal injury claims states that you file the injury lawsuit within a two-year time limit from the date of the injury (Texas Civil Practice & Remedies Code section 16.003).
+You must file your lawsuit within this timeline to avoid losing a chance to receive damages for your injuries or else you right to seek damages expires.

 What If I File the Injury Lawsuit After the Deadline?